ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/metrics.md

     metrics.logback.enabled = true

-### Reporting Metrics via JMX for VisualVM/JConsole
+### Reporting Metrics via MBeans for VisualVM, JConsole, or JMX

-By default, Ninja Metrics will expose your metrics over JMX.
-You may disable this behavior by setting *metrics.jmx.enabled=false* in your `application.conf` file.
+If you want to expose your metrics to VisualVM, JConsole, or JMX you must enable the MBeans reporter in your `application.conf` file.

-    metrics.jmx.enabled = true
+    metrics.mbeans.enabled = true

 You can view the collected metrics using VisualVM (with the MBeans plugin installed) or using JConsole.